- Eat Less

 - All indicators used to assess the health of the stock in SA show the stock is healthy.

-- Caught using mesh nets in near-shore waters, fishing methods have a low impact on habitats and threatened species.
+- Caught using bottom gillnets in near-shore waters, fishing methods have a low impact on seafloor habitats.

-- Increasing numbers of long-nosed fur seals has resulted in increasing take of fish from fishing nets; non-lethal methods of reducing seal take of fish are currently being investigated.
+- Increasing numbers of long-nosed fur seals has resulted in increasing take of fish from fishing nets; non-lethal methods of reducing seal take of fish will be required in future.

 Mullets have juicy, slightly oily flesh that has a medium to strong flavour.
 For the best results, ensure that the fish you buy is very fresh and has been well handled showing clear eyes, firm flesh, bright red gills and no fishy smell.
 Yelloweye mullet is more highly regarded than its cousin the sea mullet.
 They are smaller, with a finer flake and less ‘fishy’ taste.
 Mullet goes incredibly well cooked on the BBQ or hot smoked – the slight oiliness will ensure the fish remains moist and smoky flavours compliment it well.
 Accompany mullet with Mediterranean flavours such as tomato, olive and basil.
 Whole mullet can also be roast in a hot oven with similar flavours – the moist flesh will flake from the bones with ease.